lokwkin/pipelens/README.md

 # StepsTrack

-StepsTrack is a lightweight Typescript library for tracking, profiling and visisualizing hierarchical steps in a pipeline-based application.
-It breaksdown complex function into smaller steps, records execution time and data of each intermdiate steps, and visualize the execution into human-readable graphs for easier monitoring and optimizations.
+StepsTrack is a lightweight and very simple TypeScript library for ***tracking, profiling, and visualizing*** hierarchical steps in a ***pipeline-based application***.
+It helps break down complex logic flows into smaller steps, records intermediate execution time and data, and visualizes the execution in human-readable graphs.
+It is primarily desgined to help debugging, monitoring, and optimization.

-Perfect for optimizing pipeline-based applications (such as RAG pipeline) that need insights into their execution flow, especially when dealing with complex logic flows and multi-step operations that benefit from visual representation and detailed timing analysis.
+### Background
+StepsTrack was initially developed to debug and optimize an agentic *Retrieval-Augmented Generation (RAG) pipeline* in production.
+Chain-ing multiple LLM agents with custom logic and dynamic data inputs often led to unstable results and long response times.
+To address these challenges, I created StepsTrack as a profiling and debugging tool so I could trace what had happend underlying and identify bottlenecks upon each pipeline runs.
+I found it very handy and useful and am sharing with anyone tackling similar challenges in their pipelines.

 ## Features

-- ⏱️ **Track** intermediates data, results, execution time and hierachy of all steps in a pipeline application.
+- 👣 **Tracking**: Tracks intermediates data, results, execution time and hierachy of the intermediate steps.
-- 📊 **Gantt chart** for visual representation of step execution time.
+- 📊 **Gantt chart**: Visualizes step execution times.
-- 👀 **Execution graph** for visual representation of step execution dependencies, time and ordering.
+- ⛓️ **Execution graph**: Visualizes step execution dependencies, time and ordering.
-- 🎯 **Event Emmitting** for tracking step progress for further processing.
+- 🎯 **Event Emmitting**: Tracks step progress for further processing.

-## Use Cases

 ## Get Started